 After the abstinence period, you are ready to begin experimenting to find your optimal microdose.
 Start by consuming 1 to 2.5 milligrams of THC-containing cannabis, or 10% of your threshold dose before beginning tasks.
 In your journal, make notes of how you feel, paying particular attention to your focus, creativity, and overall productivity.
 After trying this dosage for 3 days while journaling, review your notes and reflect on the results experienced at this dosage.
 If you’re finding that most days you noted little change in markers of focus, creativity, and productivity, begin to increase your microdose by .5 to 1 mg increments until your notes reflect a mild but noticeable change.
 You’ll know when you’ve reached that just right amount; be sure to take detailed notes so you can refer back to them.
 Hang out at your optimal dosage for 3-5 days, then take another break to set you up for success for your next microdose session.

-Delta-10 THC possesses roughly half the potency of delta-9 THC, and of the three kinds of psychoactive THC outlined in this article, delta-10 is the most similar to CBD in its effects.
-Delta-10 can be used in microdose amounts to calmly increase focus and reduce anxiety without the risk of lethargy.
-The standard threshold dose of delta-10 THC is 5 – 15 mg.
-Once you’ve established your threshold dose of delta-10, start by consuming 10% of that dosage for a microdosing session and increase by 1 mg until you achieve desired results.
+Delta-10 THC possesses roughly half the potency of Delta-9 THC, and of the three kinds of psychoactive THC outlined in this article, Delta-10 is the most similar to CBD in its effects.
+Delta-10 can be used in microdose amounts to increase focus and reduce anxiety without the risk of lethargy.
+The standard threshold dose of Delta-10 THC is 5 – 15 mg.
+Once you’ve established your threshold dose of Delta-10, start by consuming 10% of that dosage for a microdosing session and increase by 1 mg until you achieve the desired results.